Yanbo-Zhu/Terraform/04_Terraform命令行/04_04_apply.md

 If Terraform detects that no changes are needed to resource instances or to root module output values, terraform plan will report that no actions need to be taken."

-# 3 When does terraform apply reflect changes in the cloud environment
+# 3 When does terraform apply reflect changes in the cloud environment and update the local state-file

+==Terraform plan and apply operations run an implicit in-memory refresh as part of their functionality, reconciling any drift from your state file suggesting infrastructure changes.==

+1. Reads the current state of any already-existing remote objects to make sure that the Terraform state is up-to-date.
-1. When you execute terraform apply, Terraform creates a new execution plan by comparing the current state file to the desired state declared in the configuration.
+2. When you execute terraform apply, Terraform creates a new execution plan by comparing the current state file (which is already synchronized  with the actual state of the Infrastructure  in the cloud environment )  to the desired state declared in the configuration.
     1. 比较current state in local state 和 真实的state in cloud. 创造 execution plan
-2. After creating the execution plan, Terraform presents the proposed changes and asks for confirmation to apply them.
+3. After creating the execution plan, Terraform presents the proposed changes and asks for confirmation to apply them.
-3. Once you confirm the changes, Terraform updates the state file with the new state reflecting the changes that were made.
+4. Once you confirm the changes, Terraform updates the state file with the new state reflecting the changes that were made.
     1. 更新 local state file
-4. Terraform then submits the chang requests to the resource provider to make the desired changes in the cloud environment.
+5. Terraform then submits the chang requests to the resource provider to make the desired changes in the cloud environment.
 The amount of time it takes for the resource provider to fulfill the requests can vary depending on the resources being modified.
     1.  向 cloud 端 提出 更改云资源的申请